An adult who happened to be born into the IT industry!

 I think that's because I'm still in the process of learning Japanese.

-I can speak my native Uzbek and English, but I feel I have a lot more to learn before I can master Japanese, the third most difficult language in the world.
+I can speak my native Uzbek and English, but I feel that I still have a lot of studying to do to master Japanese, which is the third most difficult language in the world.
 I

-will continue to study Japanese every day, while also improving my technical knowledge
+will continue to study Japanese every day while also improving

-This is the first blog I have written.
+This is the first blog post I've ever written.

-The information written in this blog may be limited and simple for some people, but these small things
+The information I've written here may be simple and not very detailed for you, but even small things like this

-Over time, I will continue to gain more knowledge and do my best to write blogs that contain even better information for readers.
+Over time, I will continue to acquire more knowledge and strive to write blogs that contain even better information for those who read them.

 Thank you for reading.